hdoo7/VitalSIA/VISOS_Documentation.md

 This documentation outlines the key ES6 modules and classes within the **VISOS** framework.
 The VISOS system is designed for interactive systems that involve **Perception**, **Cognition**, and **Action** to create reactive, stream-based interactions like virtual agents or conversational AI systems.

-**VISOS is based off of the orignal eEVA's "mainframe" archecture, developed by Dr. Ubbo Visser of Universtity of Miami's RoboCanes Robotics lab, in collaboration with VIsage Laboratory.
-All code and Archecture courtesy of Jonathan Sutton Fields while voluntering at Visage Labs.
+**VISOS is based off of the original eEVA's "mainframe" architecture, developed by Dr. Ubbo Visser of the University of Miami's RoboCanes Robotics lab, in collaboration with Visage Laboratory.
+All code and architecture courtesy of Jonathan Sutton Fields while volunteering at Visage Labs.**

-**---
+---

 ## Table of Contents
 - [Introduction](#introduction)